Logo

 • feed, water and nutrition

-• indoor/outdoor living environment
+• the living environment and space requirements

-• health, herd, breeding and kid management
+• fitness and health management

 • physical alterations